-Colorado College, in partnership with Colorado Springs’ City for Champions initiative, has unveiled a proposal to build the Edward J. Robson Arena as an on-campus competition arena.
+Colorado College, in partnership with Colorado Springs’ City for Champions initiative, has unveiled a proposal to build the Ed Robson Arena as an on-campus competition arena.
 If approved, this new facility with 3,000 permanent seats would become the home of CC Tiger Hockey.

 The arena would be comparable in size to the arenas of colleges and universities that have similar numbers of students and Division I hockey programs.
 The venue, proposed for the block bordered by Nevada Avenue and Cache La Poudre, Tejon, and Dale streets, would provide many firsts: For the first time since the program’s founding in 1938, the CC hockey team would be able to play games on campus.
 Students, coaches, staff, faculty, and local fans would be able to walk to attend practices and games.
 Student athletes won’t have to leave campus for practice and competition, giving them more time to focus on academics.
 And for the first time, the entire on-campus community would be able to gather in one indoor location.